advancedtelematic/meta-aura/README.md

 All metadata is MIT licensed unless otherwise stated.
 Source code included in tree for individual recipes is under the LICENSE stated in each recipe (.bb file) unless otherwise stated.

-This README document is Copyright (C) 2012 Intel Corporation.